November 7th - Pomona, California -

 October 8th - Washington D.C. -

-up on his offer and get off the trolley.
-It was a good decision, and an awesome place.
-They still had the same moon
+take him up on his offer and get off the trolley to explore.
+It was a good decision and an awesome place.
+They still had

 |